Perth | Australia

 About Art City Walking Trail

-Note: Information is used from the booklet provided by the City of Perth in their Art City Walking trail.
+Please note that the details presented here are sourced from the booklet generously provided by the City of Perth as part of their Art City Walking Trail.

 Stop 1 – First Contact Sculpture